-- 1. understand the market position of countries from an international perspective and know the export development of the leading export nations; - 2. name the drivers for export development within an organisation; - 3. describe the elements that influence the international strategy definition; - 4. explain the export planning process and its 4 phases: export policy, export audit, export plan and export roll-out; - 5. explain the 10-step export plan model.
+- 1. understand the market position of countries from an international perspective and know the export development of the leading export - 2. name the drivers for export development within an organisation; - 3. describe the elements that influence the international strategy definition; - 4. explain the export planning process and its 4 phases: export policy, export audit, export plan and export roll-out.